 Each workshop cycle in a school ends with a civic project as a way for young people to add value to their local community.

 A deep distrust among youth in the suburbs of French cities is increasingly leading to radicalization.
-Our trustbuilding work aims to prevent further radicalization of French youth through workshops and civic initiatives.
+Our trustbuilding work aims to integrate and prevent further radicalisation of French youth through workshops and civic initiatives.

 Why is trust needed?

-Many young people suffer from identity crises, frustration with the education system and have difficulty imagining their future.
-They do not feel accepted and respected by the French society; this lack of belonging causes a negative ripple effect in the community.
+Many young people suffer from identity crises, frustration with the education system, and difficulty imagining their future.
+They do not feel accepted and respected by French society.
+This lack of belonging causes a negative ripple effect in the community.

-At the end of 2005 youth violence exploded in France, which lasted several weeks.
-Each night cars were burnt in different cities and the desire to confront society has led to a dramatic increase in radicalization.
-Several hundreds of young people have left France to join Daesh/ISIL in Syria.
+At the end of 2005, youth violence exploded in France, which lasted several weeks.
+Since then, the desire to confront society has led to a dramatic increase in radicalisation, with hundreds of young people who have left France to join Daesh/ISIL in Syria.

 How is trust built?

-There is tension between youth and authority figures in migrant and low income communities in Paris.
-Through open dialogues mutual understanding is created.
+There is tension between youth and authority figures such as police in migrant and low-income communities in Paris.
+Through open dialogues, mutual understanding is created.

 Learn more about Trustbuilding in France